 Generally speaking, any genital or anal contact can transmit HPV, even if no symptoms are present.

-In rare cases, HPV can be transmitted from the parent to the baby during vaginal delivery.
+In rare cases, HPV can be transmitted from a birthing parent to a baby during vaginal delivery.

 Overall, it’s unlikely that genital HPV — with or without warts — will cause complications during pregnancy or delivery.

 HPV affects everyone.
-However, there are certain situations that only affect individuals who have a penis.
+However, certain situations only affect individuals who have a penis.

-For example, those who act as the receiving partner in penile-anal sex are more likely to develop HPV than those who have penile-vaginal sex only.
+For example, those who act as the receiving partner in penis-in-anus sex are more likely to develop HPV than those who have penis-in-vagina sex only.

-HPV usually occurs without symptoms.
-Because of this, most people don’t know that they carry the virus.
+HPV is often asymptomatic.
+Because of this, most people don’t know that they’ve developed the virus.

-In most people, the virus will actually clear up spontaneously, so they may never know they had it.
+In many cases, the virus will clear up spontaneously, so you may never know that you experienced it at all.